 - About ¼ cup frozen blueberries (1 per cucumber slice)

-- About 1 tsp sunflower seeds (5g)
+- About 1 teaspoon sunflower seeds (5g)

 - Dried basil and mint for sprinkling